Dual process model of coping: Conclusion

-The dual process model of coping takes into consideration that everyone will have stressful life events while they are coping with bereavement.
-Their lives will continue and so will the problems associated with it.
-There will be many situations that will take them away from grieving.
+The dual process model of coping takes into consideration that most will have multiple stressful life events while they are coping with bereavement.
+Their lives will continue and so will the problems associated with it, confounded by the newfound loss that an individual may be contending with.
+There will be many situations that will take them away from grieving, necessitating a balance between coming to terms with one's loss, while simultaneously tending to establishing new social aspects of life that transcend their grief.
 These situations can either benefit them or affect them negatively if they allow them to.
 Being aware and prepared to change can allow them to continue and deal with post-loss life events.